jorishr/linux-notes/programs/ssh.md

 ***

 ## 1. About SSH
-Secure Shell: cryptographic network protocol that allows for secure services over unsecure networks between client and server.
+Secure Shell: cryptographic network protocol that allows for secure services over insecure networks between client and server.

 OpenSSH is the default windows SSH client.

 To access a remote computer it needs to be running a SSHD service, or SSH Daemon.
-A daeamon is computer program that runs a background process.
+A daemon is computer program that runs a background process.

 SSH breaks the data into packages of which the payload or data and padding is encrypted.
 The only thing visible is the package length and auth info.